paul-ollis/vim-vpe/docs/guide/channels.rst

 Introduction
 ------------

-VPE provides the |Channel| cnd related classes as the basis for socket and pipe I/O. A |Channel| provides a Pythonic, object oriented, interface to the various Vim ``ch_...`` functions. |Channel| is a base class from which four API classes are ultimately derived.
+VPE provides the |Channel| and related classes as the basis for socket and pipe I/O. A |Channel| provides a Pythonic, object oriented, interface to the various Vim ``ch_...`` functions. |Channel| is a base class from which four API classes are ultimately derived.